mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-chatbot-for-bi-walkthrough.markdown

 BigQuery Statement:
 ```

-We pass the prompt template all of the inputs and then get back the string for OpenAI to evaluate.
+We pass the prompt template all of the inputs and then receive the string for OpenAI to evaluate.

-An example of the template with all of the fields filled in is:
+An example of the template with all fields filled in is:
 ```
 Given an input question, first create a syntactically correct BigQuery query to run.
 Only use the following table: